PDF Download: Preservation Chicago’s 2018 Chicago 7 Most Endangered Booklet

 HISTORY:

 The structure’s grand public 17-story atrium is topped by a vast skylight and stepped glass curtain-wall which spans the entry and extends across most of the building’s footprint.
 This effect essentially creates a large public plaza both inside and outside the building’s Clark and Randolph entry.
-It was conceived to welcome the public into a government building, with accessible public spaces on multiple levels and extensive glass curtain walls to represent an open and transparent government.
+It was conceived to welcome the public into a government building, with accessible public spaces on multiple levels and extensive glass curtain walls to represent an open and transparent government

-The site was previously occupied by the legendary 1,700 room, Sherman House Hotel, which stood mothballed from 1973 until its demolition prior to the construction of the Thompson Center.
-The Sherman was a great landmark and home to many jazz venues, including the College Inn and various hotel restaurants and had been a vibrant part of Chicago since its earliest years.
-The State of Illinois Building/Thompson Center was intended to channel the energy of The Sherman House and reinvigorate the faded Randolph Street Corridor, one of the oldest sections of the Loop’s business and entertainment districts.
+The site of the State of Illinois Building was previously occupied by the legendary 1,700 room, Sherman House Hotel, which stood mothballed from 1973 until its demolition prior to the construction of the State of Illinois Building.
+“The Sherman” was a great landmark and a vibrant part of Chicago since its earliest years, being home to the College Inn, various hotel restaurants, and many jazz venues.
+The State of Illinois Building was intended to channel the energy of The Sherman and reinvigorate the faded Randolph Street Corridor, one of the oldest sections of the Loop’s business and entertainment district.

 The State of Illinois Building never achieved the vibrancy envisioned by Helmut Jahn and Governor Thompson.
-Its retail tenants have become more mundane over time and deferred maintenance impacted its appearance.
+Its retail tenants have become more mundane over time and deferred maintenance has negatively impacted its appearance.
 The State of Illinois Building inspired Helmut Jahn’s much acclaimed landmark and highly vibrant Sony Center in the heart of Berlin, some twenty years later.

 THREAT:

-Furthermore, the Jean Dubuffet sculpture, Monument with Standing Beast, by one of the world’s most noted Modernist artists in its sweeping public plaza, is a gift to the citizens of Chicago and Illinois and must be protected.
+Furthermore, the Jean Dubuffet sculpture, Monument with Standing Beast, by one of the world’s most noted Modernist artists, and located in its sweeping public plaza, is a gift to the citizens of Chicago and Illinois and must be protected.
 We’ve seen important works of 20th century Chicago public art removed (Henry Bertoia’s Sonambient), destroyed (top surface mosaic of Marc Chagall’s Four Seasons), placed in storage (Alexander Calder’s The Universe), or sold at auction (Henry Moore’s Large Internal-External Upright Form).
 20th century Chicago public art was a 2017 Chicago 7 Most Endangered, so it is imperative that this great Dubuffet sculpture be protected.

 RECOMMENDATIONS: